nf-core/metatdenovo/docs/usage.md

 An [example samplesheet](../assets/samplesheet.csv) has been provided with the pipeline.

+## Filter/remove sequences from the samples (e.g. rRNA sequences with SILVA database)

+Metatdenovo can remove reads from the samples that matches specific sequences.
+By using BBMAP_BBduk module, it is possible to provide those sequences in fasta format.
+To add this function to the pipeline, just add the parameter `--sequence_filter sequence.fasta` to the command line or the `params.yml`file.
+You can check functionality and documentation of BBduk on the official [website](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/bbduk-guide/)

+## Digital normalization

+Metatdenovo can perform a digital normalization on the reads BEFORE the assembly.
+A digital normalization is useful for the assembly process because can reduce the number of over-rapresented sequences.
+N.B. the digital normalizatio is done only for the assembly while during the mapping process the reads will not be normalized.
+There are two to run the digital normalization:

+- Khmer_based approach (`--diginorm`)

+- bbnorm (`--bbnorm`)

+you can run only one option per assembly.

+> Please, check the [khmer](https://khmer-protocols.readthedocs.io/en/v0.8.4/) and the [bbnorm](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/bbnorm-guide/) documentation for further information about these programs and how digital normalization works.
+Remember to check [Parameters](https://nf-co.re/metatdenovo/parameters) page for the full option that can be used for this step

 ## Assembler options

 By default, the pipeline uses Megahit (i.e. `--assembler megahit`) to assemble the cleaned and trimmed FastQ reads to create the reference genome.